Catfish have a remarkable ability to travel long distances, which is what makes creeks and streams surprisingly good spots to do some catfishing.

 Catfish are an uncomplicated species of fish.
 Catching them can be as easy as dropping some bait into the right location at the right time.

-A simple rig is also much easier to construct, so when the inevitable line breakage occurs on a snag, you can quickly and easier whip up a new rig in next to no time.
+A simple rig is also much easier to construct, so when the inevitable line breakage occurs on a snag, you can quickly whip up a new rig in next to no time.
 They also tend to be easier to cast accurately, which is half the battle with any type of fishing.

 Trout Fishing: Tips & Guide For Landing Massive Fish